 Thanks to technological innovations (reheating furnace, in-line rolling mill...) implemented at ALPA, production increased considerably, both for steel and for concrete reinforcing bars.

-The ALPA plant has a grinding mill, a steel mill and a rolling mill that are evolving continuously, enabling the plant to achieve high industrial performance while complying with the strictest rules in terms of safety, quality, environment, energy and sustainable development.
+The ALPA plant has a steel mill and a rolling mill that are evolving continuously, enabling the plant to achieve high industrial performance while complying with the strictest rules in terms of safety, quality, environment, energy and sustainable development.